apple/foundationdb/documentation/sphinx/source/api-c.rst

 .. function:: FDBFuture* fdb_transaction_get_approximate_size(FDBTransaction* tr)

    Retrieves the approximate transaction size so far in the returned future, which is the summation of the estimated size of mutations, read conflict ranges, and write conflict ranges.
+The size can be obtained by calling :func:`fdb_future_get_int64()` with the returned `FDBFuture` object.
 This can be called multiple times before transaction is committed.

 .. function:: FDBFuture* fdb_transaction_get_versionstamp(FDBTransaction* transaction)